 Finally, developing rituals that help me stay optimistic and practice gratitude have been helpful.
 Rituals include things like meditating daily, going to the gym, no coffee after 2 and keeping a journal before going to bed.

-What is the number one thing you would change about working in sales, that you think would improve the overall mental health of salespeople?
+What is the number one thing you would change about working in sales to improve mental health in salespeople?

 The number one thing I would change about working in sales, is organizations including a discussion about mental health during the new sales onboarding process.

 Companies should help new sales hires become aware of their mental health and share best practices for managing it in the workplace.
-Within sales their mental health will definitely be tested and some level of training should help them navigate the pitfalls.
+Sales rep mental health is tested daily and some level of training should help them navigate the pitfalls.